borisBarac/htmx-fastapi-playground/readme.md

 ## Features:
-- Code editors with panel size chages
+- Code editors with autocomplete with panel size chages
 - Self reloading of data
 - Code is persisted in a the local storage